CVE Binary Tool quick start / README

 --nvd-api-key NVD_API_KEY

-specify NVD API key (used to improve NVD rate limit)
+Specify NVD API key (used to improve NVD rate limit).

 -d DISABLE_DATA_SOURCE, --disable-data-source DISABLE_DATA_SOURCE